 Instructional Technology Support

 The Center for the Advancement of Scholarship, Teaching and Learning is available for small group or one-on-one instructional technology tutorials.
 Dates and times for upcoming instructional technology workshops are available on myNU under "Instructional Support."
-If you cannot attend an upcoming workshop or have additional questions about Blackboard or one of the other workshop topics, please feel free to contact our office to arrange a one-on-one training session in the Center for Instructional Support.
+If you cannot attend an upcoming workshop or have additional questions about Canvas or one of the other workshop topics, please feel free to contact our office to arrange a one-on-one training session in the Center for Instructional Support.
 Additionally, the center has a TurningPoint Classroom Response System "clicker" set that can be borrowed for classroom use.
 Please contact us or visit the center for more information.

 Instructional Support maintains a resource library on active/integrated learning, assessment, instructional technology, and the scholarship of teaching and learning.
 All four of these areas focus on enhancing instructional ability.
 Please visit the Center for the Advancement of Scholarship, Teaching and Learning to browse through or to borrow our books, DVDs, or other resources.
+Books in the library can be reserved either by signing them out in CASTL or visiting our electronic library and emailing firstname.lastname@example.org to reserve your book(s).
+If requested through email, Instructional Support will send your book(s) through interoffice mail to your office.

 Small Group Individual Diagnosis (SGID)